SCL Decoding of Non-Binary Linear Block Codes: Simulation Results

 \section{Simulation Results}

 This section shows our simulation results on SCL decoding of eRS codes and NB-eBCH codes.
 They are obtained over the additive white Gaussian noise (AWGN) channel using BPSK modulation, where noise variance is $\frac{N_0}{2}$.
 The signal-to-noise ratio (SNR) is defined as $\frac{E_{\rm b}}{N_0}$, where $E_{\rm b}$ is the transmitted energy per information bit.
-The Chase-BM and KV decoding performances are also provided for comparison.
 Note that the Chase-BM decoding that filps the $\eta$ least reliable positions is denoted as $\text{Chase-BM}\,(\eta)$.
 The KV decoding with a maximum output list size of $L$ is denoted as $\text{KV}\,(L)$.

 Fig. \ref{eRS32} compares the frame error rate (FER) performance of the $(32, 15)$ eRS code under SCL, KV and Chase-BM decoding.
 Table \ref{complexity1} further compares their decoding complexity at the SNR of $6\: \text{dB}$.
-It can be seen that SCL decoding can outperform the two existing soft-decision decoding with fewer finite field arithmetic operations.
+It can be seen that SCL decoding can outperform KV and Chase-BM decoding with fewer finite field arithmetic operations.
 E.g., the $\text{SCL}\,(64)$ decoding not only slightly outperforms the $\text{KV}\,(6)$ decoding, but also reduces the number of finite field arithmetic operations by two orders of magnitude.
 Compared with the $\text{Chase-BM}\,(8)$ decoding, the $\text{SCL}\,(64)$ decoding yields a $0.1\,\text{dB}$ performance gain while reducing the number of finite field arithmetic operations by an order of magnitude.
-However, SCL decoding requires more floating point operations (FLOPs) due to the LLR updates and path sorting.
-Table \ref{reduction} shows that the number of FLOPs can be significantly reduced by the proposed $r$-step path sorting.
+Fig. \ref{eRS32} also compares the performance of the $\text{SCL}\,(512)$ decoding and the sequential decoding with a maximum list size of $512$ \cite{RS_SC} on the $(31, 15)$ RS code, which can be seen as a punctured $(32, 15)$ eRS code.
+They achieve a similar performance.
+Sequential decoding with a maximum list size of $L$ has a worst-case complexity of $\mathcal{O}(L(N\text{log}_2^2N + N^2))$\cite{RS_SC}, which is higher than that of the $\text{SCL}\,(L)$ decoding, i.e., $\mathcal{O}(rLN\text{log}_2N)$.
+Table \ref{reduction} shows that the proposed simplified path sorting reduces the number of FLOPs by an order of magnitude.

 Fig. \ref{NBBCH} compares the FER performance of the $(64, 27)$ NB-eBCH code under the SCL, BM and Chase-BM decoding.
 The NB-eBCH code is defined over $\mathbb{F}_{4}$.
 Table \ref{complexity2} further compares their decoding complexity at the SNR of $6\: \text{dB}$.
 Similarly, SCL decoding reduces the number of finite field arithmetic operations at the cost of an increased number of FLOPs.
 E.g., while the $\text{SCL}\,(64)$ and $\text{Chase-BM}\,(10)$ decoding achieve similar FER performances, the $\text{SCL}\,(64)$ decoding requires two orders of magnitude fewer finite field arithmetic operations and an order of magnitude more FLOPs.